 - Create a safer torrent environment

-Technically, using a VPN isn’t exactly like blocking your IP address, but the end result is the same.
-The way it works is that your VPN provider replaces your actual IP address with one they create that makes it look like you’re accessing the internet from wherever their server is located.
+The way your IP address gets hidden by your VPN provider is by masking what your actual IP address looks like with their own IP address, then encrypting this connection—essentially known as a VPN tunnel.
+This process makes it look like you’re accessing the internet from wherever their server is located.
 The good news is that opening an account and connecting to a VPN only takes a few minutes.
-You’ll still have to keep your regular internet service provider, but even a quality VPN service shouldn’t cost more than an extra ten bucks a month – and some are less than five bucks.
-This is a quick, cost effective way to hide your IP address.
+You’ll still have to keep your regular internet service provider, but the best VPN services shouldn’t cost more than an extra ten bucks a month – and some are less than five bucks.
+This is a quick, cost-effective way to hide your IP address.

 #2.
 Use a Proxy Server